TareqNewazShahriar/signalr-state-retainer/README.md

 </div>
 ```

 * **Step 5:** Call the plugin with necessary parameter options.
-A sample call can be like this:
+A sample call was shown below.
+Parameter options have been explained next to it.

 ```javascript
 $(function()